willdavidson05/ChainSafeDB/README.md

 ### Real Blockchain Logging (Optional)

-First deploy `LogHash.sol` to Polygon Mumbai using Remix.
+First, deploy LogHash.sol using Hardhat or Remix to Sepolia.

 Then run: